kwobny/Old-Robotics-Repo/README.md

 Make a subclass for the linear translate buffer and other buffers where necessary, which inherits from the base buffer class.
 Do this to accommodate the set of rx and ry values for just the linear translation.
 Look far below for instructions on making lin trans buffer subclass

+Think of making an acceleration parameter for the linear translate function, and maybe one for the rotate function, mainly for ILI and adding flexibility into code.

 Think of making an empty wait, or a wait until program ends, so that it can be used at the end of code to continue executing loop functions like motorCali.
 If implementing, think about integrating this wait into the base code itself instead of outside, to add efficiency.

 Think about making 2 periods of execution for native interval commands, one for high frequency call/execute and one for low frequency execution.

-Also think about what the period of morotCali execution should be.
+Also think about what the period of motorCali execution should be.
 It can be 0.1 seconds or so i guess?

 Consider removing syncMotor execution in rotate robot and lintrans function, and adding syncMotor execution in more comprex commands which use the lintrans and rotate basic functions.
 Do this so that when using in teleOp and applying both commands, that syncMotors is executed once instead of twice.